vivianwu18/AdvanceStats/README.md

 Principal Component Analysis (PCA) is a statistical technique used to transform a set of variables into a smaller set of linearly uncorrelated variables called principal components.
 These principal components are ranked in order of the amount of variation they explain in the original dataset, with the first principal component accounting for the most variation, followed by the second principal component, and so on.

 ### - Bootstrapping
+The basic idea of bootstrapping is to create multiple resamples of the original data set by sampling with replacement, so that each resample is the same size as the original sample.
+Then, statistical estimates, such as the mean or standard deviation, are calculated from each resample.
+These estimates can be used to approximate the statistical properties of the population, such as the population mean or standard deviation.

 ## Model Building
 ### - Simple Linear Regression